marcgg/marcgg.github.com/_posts/2016-07-04-monitoring-bugs.md

 layout: post
 title: "Bugmastery: The art of making sure you catch every bugs in production"
 titlehtml: Bugmastery <br /><em>The art of making sure you catch every bugs in production</em>
 description: "Identifying and monitoring production issues is hard.
-Here's what's been successful at my company, meaning the general workflow and tools like Bugsnag,  re:dash, Universal Analytics, New Relic, PagerDuty, Grafana, Logmatic, Slack and more."
+Here's what's been successful at my company: the general workflow and tools like Bugsnag, re:dash, Universal Analytics, New Relic, PagerDuty, Grafana, Logmatic, Slack and more."
 blog: true
 category: blog
 tag: Monitoring